bat/bat/INSTALL.md

 add the above commands to your login script; for example `.profile` or `.bashrc`.

-Note that `bat-config` needs to be available to compile the examples in the `examples/` subdirectory after installation.

-Updating `$CPATH` is required if you work with ROOT macros that use BAT (both for ROOT 5 and 6).
+Updating `$CPATH` is required if you work with interactive ROOT macros that use BAT (both for ROOT 5 and 6).

+The minimal setup does not require setting `LD_LIBRARY_PATH` if libraries or executables are linked to BAT using `bat-config --libs` because the directory from which the BAT libraries are loaded at runtime is set via the `rpath` option.

+`PKG_CONFIG_PATH` is only needed to make BAT known to `pkg-config`, it is not used by BAT itself.

 Including BAT in your project
 -----------------------------